jhuinac1/Typescript---Beginner/README.md

 ## Validate javascript with static type checking

-WHY DO YOU NEED TYPESCRIPT?
+## WHY DO YOU NEED TYPESCRIPT?

+## Javascript is:

-Javascript is a dinamically type language.
+- a dinamically type language.
 (It breaks only on runtime)
 - good for beginner or medium sized applications
 - Difficult to scale